sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

 like :meth:`add` and :meth:`remove`.
 Since it is mutable, it has no hash value and cannot be used as either a dictionary key or as an element of another set.
-The :class:`frozenset` type is immutable and hashable --- its contents cannot be altered after is created; however, it can be used as a dictionary key or as an element of another set.
+The :class:`frozenset` type is immutable and hashable --- its contents cannot be altered after it is created; it can therefore be used as a dictionary key or as an element of another set.

+The constructors for both classes work the same:

+.. class:: set([iterable])
+           frozenset([iterable])

+   Return a new set or frozenset object whose elements are taken from *iterable*.
+The elements of a set must be hashable.
+To represent sets of sets, the inner sets must be :class:`frozenset` objects.
+If *iterable* is not specified, a new empty set is returned.

 Instances of :class:`set` and :class:`frozenset` provide the following
 operations: